dadesso17/RJ-PINNs/README.md

   - 🔼 Increase the weight `w_d` on `R_data` (e.g., `1e4`,).
   - 🔽 Decrease the weight `w_p` on `R_physics` (e.g., set to `1e-1`).

-- 🧠 **Advanced Stability of Adaptive Weights in Residual Jacobian Physics-Informed Neural Networks for Guaranteed Convergence :**
+- 🧠 ##Advanced Stability of Adaptive Weights in Residual Jacobian Physics-Informed Neural Networks for Guaranteed Convergence

-# Lemma: Stability of Adaptive Weights in RJ-PINNs

 ## Formal Statement